Pitambara Peeth

 Shri Peetambra Peetha is a complex of Hindu temples (including an Ashram), located in the city of Datia, in the Madhya Pradesh state of central India.
 It was, according to many legends 'Tapasthali' (place of meditation) of many mythological as well as real life people.
 The Shivling of shree Vankhandeswar Shiva is alleged to be from the times of Mahabharata.
 It is primarily a Shakti pitha place of worship (devoted to Mother Goddess).

-Many people come here for worship on Saturday, there is the biggest crowd here.
+Many people come here for worship on Saturday.